Update: Construction of the Central Sewer Extension was completed in the spring/summer of 2017.

-In 2016, the City will undertake a legally required expansion of the Central Sewer line along a designated area between Hatley Park Mall on Sooke Road and a section of Metchosin Road (marked in green and orange on the map).
+In 2016, the City undertook a legally required expansion of the Central Sewer line along a designated area between Hatley Park Mall on Sooke Road and a section of Metchosin Road (marked in green and orange on the map).

 At their meeting on October 11, 2016, Colwood Council approved the awarding of the contract for the construction of the central sewer expansion.
 The contract was awarded to C-1 Contracting Ltd. In the amount of $1,059,136.00.